Combinators

 Runs the passed permission after all other permissions.

-is just a State -> State
+A Permission is just a State -> State function.
+For many

 permissions order does not matter since they touch different parts of